 Providing top-notch customer service isn’t just the right thing to do, it’s the smart thing.
 Great customer service can help you build brand loyalty and grow your sales on Faire.

 To help you take your support experience to the next level, we’ve launched a new customer service analytics tool.
-You can use this data to see how you’re performing on key order fulfillment metrics, including shipping orders on time, fulfilling orders after accepting them, delivering complete orders, and responding to messages on time.
+You can use this data to see how you’re performing on key order fulfilment metrics, including shipping orders on time, fulfilling orders after accepting them, delivering complete orders, and responding to messages on time.

 Retailers factor these parts of the order experience into their reordering decisions as they’re choosing which brands to buy from on Faire.
 That’s why we’ve rounded up some guidance and best practices to help you make the most of this new customer service analytics tool.